-- PEAKS and Alaska Science assessments with accommodations as appropriate - Dynamic Learning MapsTM alternate assessment for students with significant cognitive disabilities
+- the PEAKS Assessments with accommodations as appropriate - Dynamic Learning MapsTM alternate assessment for students with significant cognitive disabilities

-Refer to the Participation Guidelines for Inclusion of Alaska Students in StateAssessments for further guidance on assessing students with IEPs.
-ParticipationGuidelines for Inclusion of Alaska Students in State Assessments can be found on the DEED Accommodations webpage (education.alaska.gov/assessments/accommodations).
+Refer to the Participation Guidelines for Inclusion of Alaska Students in State Assessments for further guidance on assessing students with IEPs.
+Participation Guidelines for Inclusion of Alaska Students in State Assessments can be found on the DEED Accommodations webpage (education.alaska.gov/assessments/accommodations).